 Before CISA can approve an organization's Request for Technical Assistance (RTA) to provide on-network assistance to SLTT government agencies as part of a hunt or incident response, CISA requires proof that the organization has implemented login consent banners that appear on the screens of all servers and workstations accessed by the organization's staff and within the scope of the assistance.
 This login consent banner cannot conflict with other IT resource policies, procedures, or trainings.
 In many situations, CISA has successfully helped government organizations update their banners in a way that allows CISA assistance.
 CISA cannot approve deployment to an on-site SLTT engagement involving on-network assistance unless the RTA and login consent banners are approved.
-For more information regarding consent banners, see the Election Infrastructure Questionnaire.
+For more information regarding consent banners, see the Guidance on Consent Banners.

 Notice and Consent Banners for Computer Systems